mapfeiffer/basket-challange/README.md

 - You can use Postman or any other REST client to test the API
 - No authentication is required
+- Use API documentation

+### API documentation

+Open the following URL in your browser https://localhost:8000/api/doc or use https://localhost:8000/api/doc.json the JSON version.

 ## 🧪 Testing